-Erik Bakich completed his first season as head coach of the University of Michigan baseball program in 2013.
+Erik Bakich completed his second season as head coach of the University of Michigan baseball program in 2014.
 Bakich was announced as the 19th head coach in the history of Michigan baseball on June 27, 2012.
 The upward trend for Michigan baseball continued in 2015 as the Wolverines won the Big Ten Tournament and advanced to the regionals for the first time since 2008.

-Bakich (pronounced back-itch) comes to Ann Arbor after spending three years as the head coach at the University of Maryland.
+Bakich (pronounced back-itch) came to Ann Arbor after spending three years as the head coach at the University of Maryland.
 He led the Terrapins to a 32-24 record in 2012, which was a 15-win improvement from his first season in College Park.
 Maryland started the season by taking 2-of-3 games at UCLA, which went on to earn a No. 2 national seed and a berth in the College World Series.
 The Terps also enjoyed wins over Purdue, East Carolina and St. John's in the non-conference slate and North Carolina, Virginia, Miami, N.C.
 State and Florida State in Atlantic Coast Conference action.
 Maryland had a 3.21 team earned-run average, which was third in the ACC.
 Bakich also had four players drafted from the 2012 team in this year's MLB First-Year Player Draft, including Alfredo Rodriguez, who was picked in the 17th round by the Milwaukee Brewers.

 Bakich, who is currently the youngest head baseball coach at a BCS school, had an initial recruiting class at Maryland in 2010 that was ranked in the top 25 by Baseball America.
 That marked the first time the Terps had a ranked recruiting class.
 Bakich followed it up with a 2011 class that received accolades from a number of publications and a 2012 class that was ranked in the top 25 by Perfect Game USA.
 In the last 11 years, he has coached 77 players that have been selected in the MLB Draft, including 25 in the first five rounds and nine first-round picks.